opensearch-project/documentation-website/_data-prepper/getting-started.md

 Optionally, you can add `"-Dlog4j.configurationFile=config/log4j2.properties"` to the command to pass a custom Log4j 2 configuration file.
 If you don't provide a properties file, Data Prepper defaults to the `log4j2.properties` file in the `shared-config` directory.

-Starting with Data Prepper versions 2.0 or later, you can launch Data Prepper by using the following `data-prepper` script that does not require you to include any additional command line arguments.
+Starting with Data Prepper 2.0, you can launch Data Prepper by using the following `data-prepper` script that does not require any additional command line arguments:

 ```
 bin/data-prepper